PavloMykhalov/password-validator/README.md

 # Preview

-You can see preview by this link: [Angular CLI](https://pavlomykhalov.github.io/password-validator/).
+You can see preview by this link: [preview](https://pavlomykhalov.github.io/password-validator/).

 ## Description